lukes/nano-stream-ws/README.md

 ### Authentication

 By default the websocket server will accept connections from anywhere.
 You may wish to lock down the connections by using a token standard called [JWT](https://jwt.io/introduction/).
-If the `jwtSecret` argument is passed, the server will expect a client to connect with an `Authorization` header using the `Bearer` schema containing a JWT token.
+If the `jwtSecret` argument is passed, the server will expect a client to connect with a JWT.

     nano-stream-ws jwtSecret=my_secret